ceejbot/ljmigrate/README_windows.txt

 the sample config uses Windows line endings, and is simpler to use.

 Edit the config file using Notepad or a similar plain text file editor.
-Follow the instructions in the main README for how to edit.
+Follow the instructions in the main README for how to set it up.

 ## Running the tool